 It can also be helpful to set up a regular check-in meeting with your manager so you don’t only hear from them when something’s wrong.
 These consistent low-pressure meetings can also help you feel valued and a part of the team.

 “People who feel like impostors have unsustainably high self-expectations around competence.
 No one likes to fail, but impostors experience shame when they fail,” - Dr. Valerie Young, author and expert on impostor syndrome

-Many remote organizations have rightfully taken advantage of hiring talent from all over the globe.
+Many organizations have rightfully taken advantage of the recent remote shift by hiring talent from all over the globe.
 However, this can result in a workday that sprawls across multiple time zones.
 Wait for the virtual office to empty, and you may never clock out at all.

 If you struggle with impostor syndrome, you typically fall into characteristic work patterns, according to researchers Jaruwan Sakulku and James Alexander.
 A common pattern is the Impostor Cycle.

 The Impostor Cycle pattern begins with a feeling of anxiety when receiving a new task, followed by over-preparation (or even anxious procrastination), and finally a rush to pour way more time and effort into a project than required.

 When combined with a distributed or hybrid work environment, over-preparers risk burnout, can become email addicts, or spend downtime endlessly scrolling through social media feeds.
 Not only that, phone notification alerts can be incredibly disruptive during much-needed off-work hours.